Depressive Disorders in Children and Adolescents

 • Persistent depressive disorder (dysthymia)

 The term depression is often loosely used to describe the low or discouraged mood that results from disappointment (eg, serious illness) or loss (eg, death of a loved one).
-However, such low moods, unlike depression, occur in waves that tend to be tied to thoughts or reminders of the triggering event, resolve when circumstances or events improve, may be interspersed with periods of positive emotion and humor, and are not accompanied by pervasive feelings of worthlessness and self-loathing.
+However, such low moods, unlike depression, occur in waves that tend to be tied to thoughts or reminders of the triggering event, resolve when circumstances or events improve, may be interspersed with periods of positive emotion and humor, and may not be accompanied by pervasive feelings of worthlessness and self-loathing.
 The low mood usually lasts days rather than weeks or months, and suicidal thoughts and prolonged loss of function are much less likely.
 Such low moods are more appropriately called demoralization or grief.
-However, events and stressors that cause demoralization and grief can also precipitate a major depressive episode.
+However, events and stressors that trigger demoralization and grief can also precipitate a major depressive episode.

 General references